THE BATTLE OF UHUD

 I mean Musaylimah the liar, for surely he is,

-By Allah, a more ill fortuned companion than Qashir.
+By Allah, a more ill-fortuned companion than Nashir.

-He then joined Khalid and was with him.[57]
+He then joined Khalid and remained with him.[57]

 Wathimah has mentioned his eloquent speech and advice to the Banu Hanifah to adhere to Islam and leave Musaylimah al Kadhdhab.[58]

-He was from amongst the sons of the kings.
-He was a neighbour to the Banu Hanifah, and when most of them apostatized, he tried to hold them to Islam, but they disagreed with him.
+He was from the sons of the kings.
+He was a neighbour to the Banu Hanifah.
+When most of them apostatised, he tried to hold them to Islam, but they disagreed with him.
 He recited poetry about them, including:

 وقال رجال وقد عدا القوم قدره |